clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

 To save from repeating the same widgets on each page, there's the *top_layer* which is the *Always on Top* transparent page above all the pages.
 Everything you put on this page will be on top of all the others.

-For the navigation bar we can use a :ref:`lvgl-widget-buttonmatrix`.
+For the navigation bar we can use a [`buttonmatrix`]({{< ref "components/lvgl/widgets#lvgl-widget-buttonmatrix" >}}).
 Note how the *header_footer* style definition is being applied to the widget and its children objects, and how a few more styles are configured manually at the main widget:

 ```yaml
 lvgl: